magento/merchdocs/src/sales-channels/asc/store-integration-settings.md

 ## Modify store integration settings

-1. Click a store name in the _Amazon Stores_ tab in Amazon Sales Channel Home to display the store's dashboard.
+1. Click a store name in the _Amazon Stores_ tab on the Amazon Sales Channel home page to display the store's dashboard.

 1. On the [store's dashboard]({% link sales-channels/asc/amazon-store-dashboard.md %}), under the _I Want To..._ header, click **Store Integration Settings**.